renatofrota/wp-hack-fix/README.md

 # wp-hack-fix
-Script to resolve malware infections on WordPress websites by reisntalling all files on core, plugins and themes from their official repositories.
+Script to resolve malware infections on WordPress websites by reinstalling all files on core, plugins and themes from their official repositories.
 Be aware: it removes anything it considers "non-core".
 Take a backup!

 ## Dependencies